pierre-rouleau/usrhome/readme.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 The USRHOME commands and environment variables allow the dynamic management of the PATH
 in the *current*  shell.
-Here's a screen shot of this being done on a MacOS Computer running on
+Here's a screen shot of this being done on a macOS Computer running on
 Apple Silicon CPU architecture.

 .. figure:: res/dynamic-path-management.png